systemetric/sheep/docs/vision.md

  Using a higher resolution will increase the amount of time it takes to process the image, but you may be able to see more.
 Using a smaller resolution will be faster, but markers further away may stop being visible.
 :::
 ::: warning
 The resolution values may be different on a USB camera.
-Please see [Using USB cameras](docs/vision.html#using-usb-cameras) for more information.
+Please see _Using USB Cameras_ (below) for more information.
 :::

 ### Get data straight from the camera